By: John S. Webb, Webb Law Firm, Covering All Southern Maine Cities

-OUI can be committed by either operating a motor vehicle, or attempting to operate a motor vehicle, if you are impaired to the slightest degree by alcohol or drugs.
+A Maine OUI charge is committed by either operating a motor vehicle, or attempting to operate a motor vehicle, if you are impaired to the slightest degree by alcohol or drugs.
 Plus, even sleeping in a parked vehicle, if your blood or breath alcohol level from an implied consent test turns out to be .08 grams percent or greater, and adult driver faces the related crime of being over the legal limit for alcohol in the blood stream.

-You can be found guilty of OUI even if you can safely operate a motor vehicle, so long as you are impaired to even the slightest degree.
-You can be charged even if you are driving on private property such as your own driveway.
+You can be found guilty of OUI in Maine even if you can safely operate a motor vehicle, so long as you are impaired to even the slightest degree.
+You can be charged even if you are driving on private property – such as on your own driveway.

-For more information about Maine’s OUI laws click here.
+Click this LINK for more information about Maine OUI laws

 Maine’s OUI law is very strict.
-To obtain the best possible outcome, you are likely to need the services of a highly experienced OUI defense lawyer.
-While no lawyer can guarantee that you will win your case, choosing Wayne Foote — Maine’s only Board Certified OUI Defense Specialist — can improve your chances significantly.
+To obtain the best possible outcome, you are likely to need the services of a highly-experienced OUI lawyer.
+While no lawyer can guarantee that you will win your case, talking to Saco OUI attorney John S. Webb first will make you feel a lot better about your case.

 The fact that you were charged with OUI does not mean that your license is automatically suspended.
-The Bureau of Motor Vehicles (BMV), however, is probably planning to suspend your license in the near future.
+The Bureau of Motor Vehicles (BMV), however, is probably planning to suspend your license soon.
 Until you are notified by the BMV that your license is suspended, you can continue to drive.

 Be very sure that the BMV has your correct address.
 Any notice of suspension from the BMV will be sent to your last known address.
 If you did not change your address with the BMV, the notice will not be forwarded to you because it is sent via second-class mail.
 If the notice of suspension is sent and you do not receive it because it went to the wrong address, you can still be charged with, and jailed for, operating after suspension.

-It is important that you start to defend criminal case with an experienced OUI attorney as soon as possible to avoid unnecessary suspension and prepare your defenses.
-While our attorneys in Maine may not be able to save licenses for every client in all cases, we can minimize the length of suspension in almost every case.
+It is important that you start to defend criminal case with an experienced OUI attorney as soon as possible to avoid unnecessary license suspension, and to prepare your defenses.
+While our attorneys in Maine may not be able to save licenses for every client in all cases, our Maine OUI attorneys can minimize the length of suspension in almost every case.

 Many DUI defenses may be available in your pending OUI case in Maine.
-The legal advice obtained during your no-cost DUI case evaluation will also assist our lawyers in Maine to determine likely OUI defenses to the charges against you.
-You can then decide whether you want to pursue those defenses.
+The legal advice obtained during your no-cost DUI case evaluation will also assist our lawyers in Maine to determine likely OUI defenses to the drunk driving charges against you.
+After your FREE consultation, you then decide whether you want to pursue those defenses.
 A few of the many possible defenses include:

-Lack of adequate evidence to require you to take a breath or blood test;
+- Lack of adequate evidence to require the arrested driver to take a breath alcohol test or blood test;